 The Arts Council offers general operating support grants to nonprofit arts organizations in Hillsborough County.
 Recipients have ranged from small to large groups working in a variety of areas.
 Applicants are judged on cultural merit; community outreach; and financial management by a panel of art and grant professionals.
 An application workshop is generally scheduled in late spring when the application period opens.
 Attendance at the application workshop is required of all applicants.
 For specific eligibility, qualifications and documents, please refer to the Cultural Development Grant page.

-Funding for the program is allocated by the Hillsborough Board of County Commissioners and administered by the Arts Council.
+These are reimbursement grants and the grant period is Oct.
+1 through Sept.
+15. Funding for this program is provided by the Hillsborough Board of County Commissioners and managed by the Arts Council.

-Career Advancement Grants for Individual Artists
+Career Advancement Grants for Artists

 Where the Arts Council Gets Money for Grants

 The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners, donations received from individuals and fundraising events such as FIVE by FIVE and Heart of the Arts.

 More than $750,000 has been awarded to local artists since the program's inception in 1989 and nearly $11.5 million in annual and special grants to cultural organizations since 1991.
 We are grateful for the continued support of our community, the Hillsborough County Board of County Commissioners and the Hillsborough County Economic Development Department that makes art happen.

 If you have questions about the Arts Council's grant programs or if you are interested in establishing a named grant fund to support artists, arts organizations or art projects in our area, please contact Terri Simons, Director of Program Services, at (813) 276-8250.

 Other Organizations, Foundations that Offer Grants